-Planting fruit trees can be one of the most rewarding things to have as part of your garden.
-Following is a brief overview of the things you’ll need to know when planting and growing fruit trees for yourself.
+Planting fruit trees can be one of the most rewarding plants to have as part of your garden.
+The following is a brief overview of what you’ll need to know when planting and growing fruit trees for yourself.

 Choosing a Site for Your Fruit Tree

 Avoid planting trees in the shade or around older trees as fruit trees need to be planted in full sun to thrive.
-Fruit trees require well drained soils.
-It is always a good idea to amend the site with compost before planting.
+Fruit trees require well-drained soils and it is best to amend the site with compost before planting.

 When to Plant Fruit Trees

-Plant fruit trees as soon as possible in late winter/early spring.
+Plant fruit trees as soon as possible in the late winter/early spring.

 Bare Root Trees

 When working with bare root trees, soak the roots in a bucket or wheelbarrow of water mixed with root stimulator for about a ½ hour.
 Dig the hole just large enough to accommodate roots.
 Fill the hole with water twice to check for drainage.
-If the hole has not drained within 12-24 hours find a better drained spot.
-If the native soil is heavy clay, blend one third organic soil amendment with the backfill soil.
+If the hole has not drained within 12-24 hours find a spot with better drainage.
+If the native soil is heavy clay, blend one-third organic soil amendment with the backfill soil.
 If the soil is reasonable, just use the native soil for backfill.
 Form a small mound in the bottom of the hole to spread the roots over top; making sure the graft line is a couple of inches above the soil line.
 Fill the hole with soil.
 Do not put fertilizer in the hole or it may burn tender young roots.
 Alternatively, use a mild transplant fertilizer.
 Check to be sure the tree is no deeper than its original soil level as this can cause the tree to rot.
 Make a watering basin with extra soil.
 Fill the basin with water combined with root stimulator, making sure the tree is well-watered and no large air pockets are left around the roots.
 Paint the trunks with white latex paint to prevent sunscald.